 Quick verdict

-Choose Calendly if you need sales teams, consultants, anyone scheduling meetings externally.
-Choose Consensus if you prioritize researchers, students, science writers, evidence-based professionals.
+Choose Calendly if your daily work is mostly AI scheduling that picks meeting times from natural language.
+Choose Consensus if your daily work is mostly Researchers, students, science writers, evidence-based professionals.
 Calendly scores higher in user reviews (4.6 vs 4.4).
 Both offer free tiers — try each before committing.

 Calendly